 Our Best is the City of Seattle’s first ever initiative focusing specifically on improving life outcomes for young Black men.
-The initiative represents a focused investment by Mayor Murray that aims to address the disproportionate impact of institutional racism on Black people, and particularly young Black men.
+The initiative represents a focused investment by Mayor Ed Murray that aims to address the disproportionate impact of institutional racism on Black people, and particularly young Black men.
 Ensuring that all Seattle residents have access to opportunity requires focused approaches to dismantling racial disparities, removing barriers and transforming systems that have hurt our most marginalized communities.
-By investing in a staff position and structure around Our Best, Mayor Murray seeks to ensure the mission becomes embedded in our City’s DNA and becomes a lasting model.

 Mayor Murray launched the Youth Opportunity Initiative to ensure that every young person in Seattle has access to opportunities and resources that allow them to transition successfully to adulthood.

-Rooted in the key pillars of the Youth Opportunity Initiative, Our Best is an explicit commitment to programmatic and systems changes the ensure young Black men have access to opportunity.
+Rooted in the key pillars of the Youth Opportunity Initiative – education, positive connections, employment, health and safety – Our Best is an explicit commitment to programmatic and systems changes the ensure young Black men have access to opportunity.
 Specific goals include:

 - Close opportunity gaps in Seattle Public Schools by increasing the percentage of black male high school graduates and post-secondary attainment.

 - Advance economic mobility by increasing the number of Black males gaining access to and engaging in meaningful employment opportunities.

 - Increase the percentage of young Black men experiencing good health.